 - Apostrophe usage.
 Often when an apostrophe (‘) is used, a bunch of spaces are inserted.
 This is throughout the OS and across apps.
 So, for Duolingo’s description it says,

 All the above amount to an OS that can be a little annoying to navigate at times.
-It’s not a deal-breaker for me, but it does mean that there’s more work for the developer to do to bring this system to perfection.
+It’s not a deal-breaker for me, but it does mean that there’s more work for the developer to do to bring this system to an English audience (which may or may not be high on their list of priorities; I don’t know).
 If those were the only drawbacks, I would strongly consider using this as my daily driver.
-But alas, there’s some UGLY here…
+But alas, there’s some ugly here…

 The Ugly